cscully-allison/data-ensemble-interview-artifacts/Codes.md

 - does not seem to understand nodes are functions instead of applications
 	- P1, P2
-		- P2 "ut when I think nodes, I would think, like more like application, so there's like, an app here, the app here, and then when you run these applications, you know, you get, say, like for these two applications, there's ya know time for them."
+		- P2 "But when I think nodes, I would think, like more like application, so there's like, an app here, the app here, and then when you run these applications, you know, you get, say, like for these two applications, there's ya know time for them."
 	- P3 exhibits this to some extent though they are aware of the call tree
   - P10 lists variants/tunings separately from metadata during drawing
   - P10 "And based on the set of kernels that we're running in [BenchmarkSuite] are the type of kernel that we're running in [BenchmarkSuite].
 You might have tuning or sorry, you might have default tuning and some, not in others, you might get the library that's being run, but not in others.
 So it's very, I guess we haven't yet figured out or uncovered, which tunings exist for what types of kernels?"